jeffreydemieville/kmeans-thermal-segmentation/README.md

 ![Sample thresholding](/sample_thresholded_comparison_images.png)

 ## Prerequisites
 Extract thermal geotiff images to a known location.
 Script expects a directory containing tif images with a header preceding an underscore.
+The header is captured in the output data for each row.
 E.g.
 ```
 plotclip_orthos/